Sevson/Assignment3-Part2/README.md

 sudo ufw enable
 ```

-## 2. Check the UFW Status:
+### 2. Check the UFW Status:
 ```bash
 sudo ufw status verbose
 ```
 ## Checking the Servers, Documents, and Load Balancer

-    Access the Web Servers: Open a web browser and enter the IP addresses of your web servers.
+### Access the Web Servers: Open a web browser and enter the IP addresses of your web servers.
 You should see the generated index.html page from each server.

-    Check the Documents: Navigate to http://<your-ip>/documents to see the documents directory being served by Nginx.

-    Check the Load Balancer: Enter the IP address of the load balancer in your browser.
-The load balancer should route traffic to one of your web servers and refresh to show a different web server.

-2420 Assignment 3-2: Setting Up a Load Balancer on DigitalOcean
-Table of Contents

-    Create the Nginx Web Servers
-    Create the Load Balancer

-Create the Nginx Web Servers
-Overview

-In this section, you will create two identical Nginx web server droplets on DigitalOcean.
-These droplets will serve an HTML page with system information and will later be integrated into a load balancer to distribute traffic.
-Prerequisites

-Before you start setting up the web servers, ensure that:

-    You have access to a DigitalOcean account.
-    You are familiar with creating and managing droplets.
-    Your system is running Arch Linux.
-If not, update it:

-    sudo pacman -Syu
-    sudo reboot

-Steps to Set Up the Nginx Web Servers

-    Create Two Droplets:
-        In DigitalOcean, create two new droplets.
-During creation, assign both droplets the same tag (e.g., web).
-This tag will be used later when we configure the load balancer.

-    Ensure Your Droplets Are Updated:
-        After logging into each droplet, update the system:

-    sudo pacman -Syu
-    sudo reboot

-Set Up Nginx Web Server:

-    Follow the steps in the README.md file to install Nginx.
-This includes:
-        Installing Nginx and UFW firewall:

-        sudo pacman -S nginx ufw

-Copy Configuration Files:

-    Copy your nginx.conf and default.conf files to the appropriate directories:

-    sudo cp /home/user/assignment3p2/nginx.conf /etc/nginx/
-    sudo cp /home/user/assignment3p2/default.conf /etc/nginx/sites-available/

-Enable and Start Nginx:

-    Enable and start the Nginx service:

-    sudo systemctl start nginx
-    sudo systemctl enable nginx

-Check Nginx Status:

-    Confirm that Nginx is running:

-    sudo systemctl status nginx

-Configure UFW Firewall:

-    Enable and configure UFW to allow HTTP traffic:

-        sudo ufw allow ssh
-        sudo ufw allow http
-        sudo ufw enable

-Create the Load Balancer
-Overview

-Now that the Nginx web servers are set up, we can create a load balancer on DigitalOcean to distribute incoming traffic between the two servers.
-Steps to Set Up the Load Balancer

-    Create the Load Balancer on DigitalOcean:
-        Go to the Load Balancers section in your DigitalOcean dashboard.
-        Choose the Regional Load Balancer option.
-        Select the datacenter region that your web servers are located in (e.g., San Francisco 3).
-        Set the Network Visibility to External (Public).
-        Provide a name for the load balancer (optional).

-    Configure the Load Balancer:
-        Tagging: When configuring the load balancer, use the same tag (web) that you assigned to your web server droplets.
-        Once configured, click Create Load Balancer.

-    Test the Load Balancer:
-        Once the load balancer is ready, enter its public IP address in your browser.
-The load balancer will route traffic to one of your web servers, and you should see the system information page that was generated by the generate_index script.

-    Verify Load Balancer Operation:
-        Refresh the page to see the IP addresses of the web servers change.
-This indicates that the load balancer is functioning correctly, distributing traffic between the two web servers.

-Setting Up System User and Directory Structure
-Create a System User:

-    Run the following command to create a new system user for the webgen process:

-    sudo useradd -r -d /var/lib/webgen -s /usr/sbin/nologin webgen

-Create the Directory Structure:

-    Set up the directory structure:

-sudo mkdir -p /var/lib/webgen/bin /var/lib/webgen/HTML /var/lib/webgen/documents

-Copy the generate_index Script: Copy the generate_index script to the /var/lib/webgen/bin directory:

-sudo cp /home/user/assignment3p2/2420-as3-p2-start/generate_index /var/lib/webgen/bin

-Set Permissions: Change the ownership and make the script executable:

-    sudo chown -R webgen:webgen /var/lib/webgen
-    sudo chmod u+x,g+x /var/lib/webgen/bin/generate_index

-Setting Up the Systemd Timer and Service
-Copy the Timer and Service Files:

-    Copy the generate_index.service and generate_index.timer files to the /etc/systemd/system directory:

-sudo cp /home/user/assignment3p2/generate_index.{service,timer} /etc/systemd/system

-Reload the systemd configuration:

-sudo systemctl daemon-reload

-Enable and start the timer:

-sudo systemctl enable generate_index.timer
-sudo systemctl start generate_index.timer

-Verify the Timer and Service:

-    Check when the timer will run next:

-systemctl list-timers --all | grep generate_index.timer

-Check if the service ran successfully:

-        sudo systemctl status generate_index.service

-Setting Up Nginx

-    Copy Configuration Files: Copy the nginx.conf and default.conf files to their respective locations:

-sudo cp /home/user/assignment3p2/nginx.conf /etc/nginx
-sudo cp /home/user/assignment3p2/default.conf /etc/nginx/sites-available

-Create a Symbolic Link: Create a symbolic link for Nginx:

-sudo ln -s /etc/nginx/sites-available/default.conf /etc/nginx/sites-enabled/default.conf

-Enable and Start Nginx:

-sudo systemctl start nginx
-sudo systemctl enable nginx

-Check the Status of Nginx:

-    sudo systemctl status nginx
-    sudo nginx -t

-Setting Up UFW

-    Enable UFW:

-sudo systemctl enable --now ufw.service
-sudo ufw allow ssh
-sudo ufw allow http
-sudo ufw enable

-Check the UFW Status:

-    sudo ufw status verbose

-Checking the Servers, Documents, and Load Balancer

-    Access the Web Servers: Open a web browser and enter the IP addresses of your web servers.
-You should see the generated index.html page from each server.

-    Check the Documents: Navigate to http://<your-ip>/documents to see the documents directory being served by Nginx.
+### Check the Documents: Navigate to http://<your-ip>/documents to see the documents directory being served by Nginx.

-    Check the Load Balancer: Enter the IP address of the load balancer in your browser.
+### Check the Load Balancer: Enter the IP address of the load balancer in your browser.
 The load balancer should route traffic to one of your web servers and refresh to show a different web server.

 ##Conclusion